civo/docs/content/docs/account/ssh-keys.md

 Be sure to include the `ssh-rsa` and any trailing information, these are also part of the key.

-Once you click *Create*, the key will be then stored with the name you chose in your account:
+Once you click on the *Create* button, the key will then be stored with the name you chose in your account like the following:

 ![Stored SSH Key showing the name, a fingerprint and a button to delete it from Civo](images/ssh-key-summary.png)